-It is estimated that UK households throw away 7.1 million tonnes of food a year.
+It is estimated that UK households generate 7.1 million tonnes of food waste a year.
 This is worth around £15 billion and I for one can think of better uses for that money!
 Food waste is a particular bug bear of ours because it is often avoidable and costs us all money.
 Furthermore, I find myself feeling horrendously guilty when I have to throw away food when I know there are so many people who don’t have enough.
 So here are some hints and tips on how to avoid food waste (and save money).

 1 .
 Plan your meals.

 This might sound time consuming and overly prescriptive but I can honestly say the satisfaction of being able to come home and know that all the ingredients I need for dinner are already there in the house makes this a hugely gratifying process, as well as helping reduce waste.
 When you plan your meals and write a shopping list, you avoid buying unnecessary items which would go uneaten.
 These all add up, financially and in terms of waste.
 Planning meals also means you can decide on some new recipes to try and you can make sure everyone gets to choose a meal.
 In addition, you only buy the exact amount you need.
 So instead of a mountain of mushrooms mouldering away, you only buy enough for the meals you are making that week.
 Planning meals is particularly useful if you eat lots of dried pulses as some of these need soaking overnight or, if you are being really organised, you could cook them up the night before, ready for a quick meal the next day.

 It is easy to batch cook in preparation for a busy week ahead and then forget you have meals waiting in the fridge.
 This ties in with the ‘plan your meals’ point but it is worth having a regular look through the fridge and checking what is in all those bowls on a regular basis.
 Apart from anything else, you might find a tasty treat you had forgotten about.